 PRWeek's 40 Under 40 is the hottest list PRWeek produces.
 It's the most-viewed, shared, and sought-after group to be a part of if you're a young PR pro.

-You can nominate a peer, colleague, friend for this accolade as long as they're under the age of 40 as of 8/31/17 and they're based in North America.
-Nominations will open on Wednesday, March 8, 2017 at 10am.
+You can nominate a peer, colleague, friend for this accolade as long as they're under the age of 40 as of 8/31/17 and they're based in the US.
+Nominations are now open.

 Date: Thursday, October 11, 2017